microsoft/pxt/common-docs/reference/text/parse-float.md

 ## Example #exsection

-Take the temperature text from the sentence and turn it into a number.
+Take the first digits of PI from the sentence and turn it into a number.

 ```blocks
 let pi = "pi is 3.14...";